 at Academy of Chinese Culture and Health Sciences, 1600 Broadway, Oakland CA

-¹(Category 2 CEUs pending with California Acupuncture Board)
+¹(Category 2 CEUs approved by California Acupuncture Board)

 Many acupuncture practices struggle, not for lack of medical training, but for inadequate planning, development and management of a health-care enterprise.
 This class will help participants plan for and implement success!

 - Start-up essentials, options and strategies

 - Securing locations and rental/employment agreement terms that work for you and your patients